 Diane Disney Miller narrates a second featurette on both the Blu-ray disc and DVD, “Remembering Dad.”
 In it, she reveals the fact that Walt had an apartment built above the fire station in Disneyland, which he and his wife, Lillian, used until he died.
 The pair were apparently great fans of Victorian-era décor (having both grown up in that time), but their own home was more modern.
 Therefore, this small apartment became their mini-Victorian oasis (Second Screen users can take a 360-degree virtual tour of the apartment).

 The opening credits of Lady and the Tramp claim that the film is dedicated to all dogs, whether they be “ladies” or “tramps.”
 The film definitely bridges the gap between both types of humans as well, and still brings a smile to the faces of young and old alike.
-It’s truly a classic tale that
+It’s truly a classic tale that deserves to be unleashed in high definition.

 Lady and the Tramp: Diamond Edition is now available on Blu-ray.